huuff/db-book/exercises/chapter6/exercises.md

 ## 6.4
 The maintenance costs of having to update each occurrence whenever there's a change are higher, and also the possibility of one occurrence not being updated sneaks in, thus causing inconsistencies.

+## 6.5
+### a)
+This means that it can be divided into different sets of entities, whose entites are not related to any of the entities of the other sets.
+So maybe it could be separated into different schemas or databases

+### b)
+There is some recursive relation?
+So a prime use case for recursive [[databases/cte]]s.